timgoud/terraform-provider-zabbix/website/docs/r/host.html.markdown

 page_title: "Zabbix: zabbix_host"
 sidebar_current: "docs-zabbix-resource-host"
 description: |-
-  Provides a zabbix hopt resource.
+  Provides a zabbix host resource.
 This can be used to create and manage Zabbix Host.
 ---

 # zabbix_host